qdrant/landing_page/qdrant-landing/content/documentation/tutorials/hybrid-search-fastembed.md

 ![FastAPI Swagger interface](/docs/fastapi_neural_search.png)

-Feel free to play around with it, make queries regarding the companies in our corpus, and check out the results.
+Feel free to play around with it, make queries regarding the companies in our corpus, enabling and disabling hybrid search with `set_sparse_model` and `reset_sparse_model` methods, and check out the results.

 Join our [Discord community](https://qdrant.to/discord), where we talk about vector search and similarity learning, publish other examples of neural networks and neural search applications.